 Upon first glance, you’ll notice that there are three grams of carbohydrates.
 One might assume that would mean only three grams of carbs for the entire packet, but you’d be wrong.
 This number is the amount per serving, and according to the label, there are six servings in the package.

 That means there are 18 grams of carbohydrates in the seasoning packet (3g carbs x 6 servings = 18).
 Seriously.
 It’s ridiculous, right?
 Sneaky AF.
 Depending on how you use said seasoning and how big your meals were, this could have a pretty significant impact on your daily carb count.

-You’ll be happy to know that my keto taco seasoning recipe only has 1 gram of carbohydrates per tablespoon, which can be used as an equivalent amount for the entire seasoning packet!
+You’ll be happy to know that my keto taco seasoning recipe only has 2.5 grams of carbohydrates per tablespoon, which can be used as an equivalent amount for the entire seasoning packet!

 What seasonings make taco seasoning?

 The main ingredients in taco seasoning are ground cumin, chili powder, garlic, onion, paprika, and salt.
 You can also add oregano if you prefer the extra herb and color.

 Taking a peek at the ingredients list of a taco seasoning packet reveals some of the key spices (and additives that you’re probably trying to avoid), but it doesn’t give you a solid handle on the quantities of each.
 Don’t worry; I got you!